webmastak/nautilus-sizes-image/README.md

-# nautilus-python-extensions
+# nautilus-sizes-image
 For gnome shell, quick browsing for sizing images.

-nautilus-acimg.py have dependence `zenity`
+nautilus-acimg.py have dependence `zenity`:
 To insert a nautilus into the menu and show dimensions with a right click on the image.

-nautilus-imgsizes.py
+nautilus-imgsizes.py:
 Adding a column with the size of the image when viewing in list mode.

 # Install